GENERAL TERMS AND CONDITIONS

 10.5 Company represents and warrants that Company can grant the licenses, and privileges granted by this Agreement (“Licensed Materials”).
 Company expressly disclaims any warranty of merchantability or fitness of the Licensed Materials for a particular purpose and any other warranty, including that the Licensed Materials will not infringe any patent or other proprietary right.
 Company further represents and warrants that Company has no actual knowledge of any infringement claims filed against Company for practicing the Licensed Materials anywhere in the world.
 Except as set forth in this section, Company makes no representation, express or implied, with regard to infringement of any Licensed Materials.
 The Licensed Materials are provided “AS IS.”

 11.0 CHOICE OF LAW

 11.1 This Agreement and all causes of action related to this Agreement or the Services will be governed by and construed in accordance with the laws of the state of Texas, USA, without giving effect to the conflict-of-laws principles thereof that would require application of the laws of a different state or jurisdiction.
-Customer agrees that any legal action involving this Agreement in any way will be instituted in a court of competent jurisdiction located in Dallas County, Texas, and Customer consents to jurisdiction of the state or Federal courts in the State of Texas over Customer’s person for purpose of such legal action.
+Customer agrees that any legal action involving this Agreement in any way will be instituted in a court of competent jurisdiction located in New York County, New York, and Customer consents to jurisdiction of the state or Federal courts in the State of New York over Customer’s person for purpose of such legal action.